… updated on Tuesday, March 11, 2025 13:48 +0100

 - You would configure Cisco routers running Cisco IOS completely differently than Cisco switches running the same operating system.

 - Cisco IOS routers still use the ancient bridge groups and Bridge Virtual Interface.
-To implement VLAN bridging, you have to create VLAN subinterfaces and assign them to a bridge group.
+To implement VLAN bridging, you must create VLAN subinterfaces and assign them to bridge groups.

 - To ensure you remain thoroughly confused, Cisco IOS XE uses Bridge Domain Interfaces instead of Bridge Virtual Interfaces.